pyrocko/pyrocko/doc/source/apps/squirrel/tutorial-api.rst

 - Station/channel selection.
 - Efficiently hop through the data in chunks of one hour
 - Always start chunks at full hour.
-- Bandpass filter data before calculating RMS.
+- Deconvolve instrument response before calculating RMS.
-- Extinguish filter artifacts by use of overlapping time windows.
+- Extinguish processing artifacts by use of overlapping time windows.

 .. _squirrel_quick_and_dirty: